benediktpaulus/HI-Sorter/README.md

 3. Open a pull request with a brief description of the problem and your solution.

 Found a bug or want to request a feature?
 - Open an issue with reproduction steps and expected behavior.
-If you can, fix it :D
+Or better -> directly fix it.